digvijay10011/CIS551/README.md

 </br>
 </br>
 [build](build) directory contains the code for our system. </br>
 [break](break) directory contains the code and information for the exploits we carried out against other teams.
-Inside the break directory, the subdirectories starting with 'mitm' conatin the info about man in the middle attacks. </br>
+Inside the break directory, the subdirectories starting with **mitm** conatin the info about man in the middle attacks. </br>
-[fix](fix) directory contain our fixes. </br>
+[fix](fix) directory contain our fixes.
+Each subdirectory also has a description.txt file that explains what that attack does. </br>
 </br>
 [writeup.txt](writeup.txt) contain a brief summary of what we did and the interesting bugs we found as well as the bugs found against us.